-Founded by friends and family of Chief Main to honor his 90th birthday for Frederick County students majoring in criminal justice.
+Founded by the Lions Club of Frederick and the friends and family of Chief Main to honor his 90th birthday for Frederick County students majoring in criminal justice.